Spreading of droplets under various gravitational accelerations: Introduction

-A plethora of experimental work addresses the regime of large $\mathcal B$, which represents the gravity-dominated regime applicable to large-scale phenomena on the ground, such as landslides or lava flows \cite{Griffiths.2000,Bassis.2019}.
-The focus of this study is, however the limit of $\mathcal{B} \rightarrow 0$ in a regime where $\mathcal{L}$ is finite and relatively large, i.e., in the low-gravity regime.
+where both $\rho$ and $\sigma$ typically cannot be changed significantly without also modifying other material properties.
+A plethora of experimental work addresses the regime of large $\mathcal B$, which represents the gravity-dominated regime, applicable to large-scale phenomena on ground, such as landslides or lava flows \cite{Griffiths.2000,Bassis.2019}.
+Our focus is however the limit of $\mathcal{B} \rightarrow 0$: the regime of interest for technological applications relying on the deposition of \emph{very small} droplets ($\mathcal{L} \rightarrow 0$, typically relevant for sprays, coatings, or printing), but also for the spreading of finite size structures under low and microgravity ($g \rightarrow 0$).

-Investigations of the spreading of complex fluids under various levels of gravity have important implications for at least two primary reasons.
+Investigating the spreading of complex fluids under various gravitational accelerations is important for at least two reasons.
 First, such studies are crucial for developing space technologies that rely on the spreading of complex fluids.
-For instance, these include the \gls{am} of thermo-plastics (e.g., for on-site printing tools in space stations), 2D and 3D printing soft materials (e.g., high precision electronics and bio-printing organs), and large-scale 3D printing of cement-like materials for possible habitats on the moon (and other planets)~\cite{wong20143d,joshi20153d,dunn20103d,leach20143d}.
-Second, experiments under low gravity conditions allow exploring limits that are difficult to study under the Earth's gravity.
-For instance, on ground, the limit of negligible gravitational effects is mainly achievable by significantly reducing the characteristic size of the droplets.
-This, however, is experimentally intricate because of uncontrolled boundary effects, e.g.\ arising from the details of the deposition process or from perturbations imposed by the depositing nozzle.
-Limitations in imaging processes on small droplets moreover make the quantification of fundamental fluid-mechanics quantities such as velocity and stress fields challenging.
-Hence, experiments on the spreading of large droplets of complex fluids under low gravity also shed light on our general understanding of the physics of spreading of soft matter and complex fluids which have numerous applications back on Earth.
+Examples include \gls{am} of thermo-plastics (e.g., for on-site printing tools in space stations), 2D and 3D printing soft materials (e.g., high precision electronics and bioprinting of food, organs or living tissues), and large-scale 3D printing of cement-like materials for possible habitat on the Moon or Mars~\cite{wong20143d, joshi20153d, dunn20103d, leach20143d, Makaya2022}.
+Secondly, experiments under low gravity allow exploring limits that are difficult to study under the Earth's gravity.
+For instance, on ground, the limit of negligible gravitational effects is mainly achievable by significantly reducing the characteristic size of the droplets (i.e.~$\mathcal{L} \to 0$).
+This, however, poses experimental intricacy because of boundary effects, e.g.~from the details of the deposition procedure and perturbations imposed by the deposition nozzle.
+Imaging techniques can also impose resolution limitations, and thus the determination of internal velocity and stress fields becomes challenging in small droplets.
+Hence, experiments on the spreading of complex fluids under low gravity also shed light on our general understanding of the physics of spreading of soft matter and complex fluids on Earth.